Choosing a blog platform

 A domain name is the address that people use to find your blog or website.
 It is a good to use a domain name which can be easily remembered and reflects the subject/topic of your blog but keep it short (short domain names are not only easier to remember they are also easier and quicker to type).

-If when choosing a blog platform you decide to use a free blogging platform, your domain name will include an automatic extension (i.e. a bit added on the end which reflects the name of the provider).
+If you decide to use a free blogging platform, your domain name will include an automatic extension (i.e. a bit added on the end which reflects the name of the provider).
 For example:

-Because all blogs set up on a free platform will have these extensions you may decide that you would prefer to have a unique name (i.e. without the added WordPress.com or blogspot.com extensions).
-To do this you will have to purchase a domain name from a domain name registrar and then redirect (point) your blog to the blog address you have set up in WordPress or Blogger.
+Because all blogs set up on a free platform will have these extensions you may decide that you would prefer to have a unique name (i.e. without the added WordPress.com extension).
+To do this you will have to purchase a domain name from a domain name registrar and then redirect (point) your blog to the blog address you have set up in WordPress.
 This is typically done through Settings on your blog but you would have to check this with your provider.

 Choosing a blog platform – setting up a free blog

-If you decide you would like to start with a free blog then click here to set up a free WordPress.com blog.
-Because Blogger.com is owned by Google you will first need a Google account.
-Once you have created this, you simply sign into Google and then click on New Blog.
+If you decide you would like to start with a free WordPress blog click here to find out more about setting up a free WordPress.com blog.

 Choosing a blog platform – setting up a self-hosted blog